jonathanulco/laurakalbag-dot-com/content/photos/6/index.md

     tab-four: "199,52%,67%" # hsl(199,52%,67%)
     tab-five: "197,62%,59%" # hsl(197,62%,59%)
     tab-six: "196,68%,51%" # hsl(196,68%,51%)
-primaryimagealt: "Photo of me and my cousins and their partners all in formal wear in the garden."
+imagealt: "Photo of me and my cousins and their partners all in formal wear in the garden."
 ---

 {{< figure figcaption="Back from a weekend in the UK with this beautiful family.
 We look pretty fancy when we try!" >}}